TonyXu214/learncpp/README.md

 Type deduction for Functions
 - Favor explicit return types over function return type deduction for normal functions.
 - The auto keyword can also be used to declare functions using a trailing return syntax, where the return type is specified after the rest of the function prototype

+### Chapter 11

+Introduction to function overloading
+- Function overloading allows us to create multiple functions with the same name, so long as each identically named function has different parameter types (or the functions can be otherwise differentiated).
+Each function sharing a name (in the same scope) is called an overloaded function (sometimes called an overload for short)
+- Functions can be overloaded so long as each overloaded function can be differentiated by the compiler.
+If an overloaded function can not be differentiated, a compile error will result.
+- Additionally, when a function call is made to a function that has been overloaded, the compiler will try to match the function call to the appropriate overload based on the arguments used in the function call.
+This is called overload resolution
+- Use function overloading to make your program simpler.

+Function overload differentiation
+- Because type aliases (or typedefs) are not distinct types, overloaded functions using type aliases are not distinct from overloads using the aliased type
+- For parameters passed by value, the const qualifier is also not considered
+- A function’s type signature (generally called a signature) is defined as the parts of the function header that are used for differentiation of the function.
+In C++, this includes the function name, number of parameters, parameter type, and function-level qualifiers.
+It notably does not include the return type

+Function overload resolution and ambiguous matches
+-